What are Immutable Strings in Python?

 Mutable Strings In Python

-A mutable strings can have its state changed after it is created.
+Mutable strings can have their state changed after it is created.

 mutable strings in Python